Tearjerker / Hercules

 Meg: Hades' deal is broken, he promised I wouldn't get hurt.

-Meg's death.
+- Meg's death.
 You get a lot of focus on her dying in pain with Phil beside her - and adults will realize she must be in agony.
 And then Herc's rushing back to try and see her before she dies (even though there's not a whole lot he could've done), while the Fates prepare to snip her thread.
 And she doesn't die in his arms.
 She dies and she doesn't even get to see him.
+Phil could only helplessly hold her hand, before he felt it go limp once the Fates cut her thread.
 And Herc arrives to see her lying there clearly dead, and pale, and limp.
 Herc holds her and starts sobbing manly tears, and she's just lying limp in his arms.
 You hardly ever see somebody actually dead on screen in anything below a PG-13.
 But here you're given a good thirty seconds to take in this heart-wrenching moment.
 You must cry.
 You must.

 - The end.
 When a constellation is created for Hercules, his trainer, Philoctetes is awed.
 Someone points out the constellation, saying, "That's Phil's boy!", and Phil sheds a tear of joy, having just realized his life's ambition.